erictt/computer-science-learning/source/_posts/cs6250/week-8-software-defined-networking-part-2.md

 Traditionally viewed, computer networks have three planes of functionality, which are all abstract logical concepts:
 * **Data plane**: These are functions and processes that forward data in the form of packets or frames.
+    * Note this tis the plane that executes policies from control plane[Quiz]
 * **Control plane**: These refer to functions and processes that determine which path to use by using protocols to populate forwarding tables of data plane elements.
 * **Management plane**: These are services that are used to monitor and configure the control functionality, e.g. SNMP-based tools.